top of page

 How my skills can benefit you

-Before we dive into coaching, I bring my expertise to get to know you, your organization, and what matters most to you.
+Before we dive into coaching sessions, I take time to get to know you, your organisation, and what matters most to you.
 Clients I have worked with tell me how much they appreciated this and how it ensured the programme of coaching was exactly what they needed.
 "I found the contracting sessions really helpful to discuss and ensure the goals I wanted were the correct ones.
 This was something I haven't really done before and certainly not to the degree we did.
 The time spent on ensuring the goals were correct really helped shape the coaching and were used regularly through the coaching by Vicky to help me reflect on what had been achieved.
 The sessions exactly matched my priorities and again I think this was due to the clarity of the contracting session."
+I undertake a variety of desktop exercises to help understand your organisation, and some clients arrange an on-site visit.

 With strong strategic and analytical skills, I support clients in exploring complex issues in depth.
 My ability to listen deeply and distill key themes helps clients clarify their thinking, make meaningful connections, and uncover new insights.